Install Coveo for Sitecore With Sitecore in Docker

-Coveo has forked the Sitecore/docker-images repository.
-In the Coveo fork, changes were made to allow Sitecore Docker users to build Coveo for Sitecore and Coveo for Sitecore SXA Docker images along with the Sitecore images.
+Coveo has contributed to the Sitecore Docker Images repository to help Sitecore Docker users build Coveo for Sitecore and Coveo for Sitecore SXA Docker images to go along with Sitecore images.
+Coveo will not commit to contributing to the Sitecore repository any further.

-Once all images are built with the Coveo fork, you can launch Sitecore Docker instances with Coveo for Sitecore pre-installed.
+Once all images are built, you can launch Sitecore Docker instances with Coveo for Sitecore pre-installed.

 This article provides the recommended procedure to install, activate, configure, and scale Coveo for Sitecore in a Sitecore Docker environment.